andrewsbusby/vsc-BusbyTheme/README.md

 ## Green Background Color Theme

-This is my first attempt at creating a theme for Visual Studio Code.
+This is my firt attempt at creating a theme for Visual Studio Code.

 Let me know if there are any issues or suggestions for updates or changes that you would like to see.